Our Public Lands Story

 We need help in documenting incidents of parties without stock occupying developed horse camps in your State.
 BCHA is relying on its members to provide data from the field of your observations, should we need to promote further solutions.

-BCHA Encourages Chapters to Review USFS Memo “Best Practices for Managing Stock Use Sites at Developed Campgrounds” & Discuss with Local USFS Staff.
+BCHA Encourages Chapters to Review USFS Memo “Best Practices for Managing Stock Use Sites at Developed Campgrounds” & Discuss with Local USFS Staff, click to view.

 We Protect Our Public Lands

-You can help by voicing your opinion to Legislation that will affect our rights to access public lands.
-From time to time we will alert our members and ask you to act by contacting your congress members on important issues!
+You can help by voicing your opinion on Legislation that will affect public lands and public access.
+From time to time, we will alert our members and ask you to contact your congressional members on important issues!

 Public Lands Workshop